dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**
+**Why we need this function**: It allows owners to delist NFTs, providing flexibility while protecting bidders in auctions.

+**Why these components**:

+- **Resource Account and Signer Capability**: Refunds bidders securely using the resource account’s funds.
-- Verifies the NFT exists, owner is caller, and is for sale
+- **Vector Access**: Retrieves the NFT for state updates.
-- If auction with a highest bidder:
-  - Calculates refund amount with cancellation fee
+- **Refund Logic**: Applies a cancellation fee to deter abuse while ensuring fairness.
-  - Gets resource account signer
-  - Transfers refund to bidder
-- Updates NFT: clears sale status, price, and auction

 ## TODO 17: View Function - Get User Collections